GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 ### Do you accept any MS Word file?
 No. Your file must be saved as an XML-based MS Word document (".docx").
 If you're using MS Word 2010 or later, this is generally the default setting.
 Otherwise, when you save the file, choose "Word Document" (.docx) in the "Save as type" pull-down.

-### We save everything as a ".doc" file and/or we're still using Word 2007 (or earlier).
+### We save everything as a ".doc" file and/or we're still using MS Word 2007 (or earlier).
 What are our options?
 Paper-and-disk submission.
 Don't forget the CD and the signed certification letter!

 ### All we need is MS Word 2010 or later?